-1. Build a Profile
+1. Build a Resume Profile

-2. Demonstrate Competencies.
+2. Demonstrate Competencies

-3. Highlight Education and Credentials.
+3. Highlight Education and Credentials

 4. Now Address Your Experience

 Now for the teaching experience part.
-Most candidates simply focus on the years they have been teaching.
+Most candidates focus on the years they have been teaching.
 Since your experience is limited, focus instead on the effective techniques and methods you employed during your student teaching practicum or internship.As a student teacher with limited experience, list all relevant accomplishments with precise details in your resume. #educareers Click To Tweet

-For example, “Incorporated literature-based units and readers workshops to raise students’ reading levels by at least 1 ½ grade levels” or “Introduced a reward program for class attendance and participation; thus achieving a 100% attendance rate year round,” are great ways to list your achievements in a way that a potential hiring manager can quantify.
+For example, “Incorporated literature-based units and readers workshops to raise students’ reading levels by at least 1 ½ grade levels”.
+Or “Introduced a reward program for class attendance and participation; thus achieving a 100% attendance rate year-round” are great ways to list your achievements in a way that a potential hiring manager can quantify.

-Remember, regardless of the type of position you are seeking, or the amount of experience you have under your belt, make sure you have an eye-catching and professional looking resume.
+Remember, regardless of the type of position you are seeking or the amount of experience you have under your belt, make sure you have an eye-catching and professional-looking resume.
 Simple borders, a little color, a relevant graphic, or bolding key points can go a long way for making you stand out among the numerous other candidates.
 Don’t hesitate to be in touch if you would like to make sure that your resume stands out for all the right reasons.